Website Development Project of Carrigan Painting

 Real Word Experience

 All the guides and experts in SEO say to not test out new stuff on production websites.
-My website and blog are considered a production website.
+My website and The Carrigan Archives (where you are now) are considered a production website.
 The problem I have is I don’t have multiple websites to try out new stuff on.
 Like the portfolios use 4 different gallery formats… I am trying them out to see which one will work best for my application.
 I am about to whittle that down to one.
 Too many plugins.

 Update: 8-25-25: This is proving a bit more difficult that I originally thought since some of my galleries contain 100+ photos.
 This should be fun.